How to Detox From Ice at Home

 • Suicidal thoughts

-While there are as of yet no specific medications to assist in meth withdrawal, there are various medications that can be provided during detox that will help reduce discomfort.
+While there are as of yet no specific medications to assist in meth withdrawal, there are various medications that can be provided during detox from ice at home that will help reduce discomfort.
 Wellbutrin, which is an antidepressant, has been shown to help reduce meth cravings.
 In addition, the drug, Provigil, is a mild stimulant that can help with sleep disturbances.

 Getting Treatment for a Meth Addiction